Bridgestone World Solar Challenge

 ‘Fuelled by the spirit of friendly competition, the Bridgestone World Solar Challenge champions the creative integration of technical and scientific expertise across a wide range of disciplines, providing a focus for bright young minds.‘

-The Bridgestone World Solar Challenge is a bi-yearly race for cars driving purely on solar energy.
-This race can be seen as the showcase of new and advanced automotive technologies and as a way of promoting sustainable developments.
+The Bridgestone World Solar Challenge is the most prestigious solar car race.
+This bi-yearly race can be seen as the showcase of new and advanced automotive technologies and as a way of promoting sustainable developments.

 The Bridgestone World Solar Challenge promotes sustainable transportation.
 Participating teams are challenged to design a car that drives 3000 kilometers in a maximum of 6 days purely on solar energy.
 By changing the regulations almost every edition, technological innovations are stimulated in the participating teams.

-On October 8th 2017, Solar Team Twente will start, for the seventh time, in the Bridgestone World Solar Challenge with only one goal: standing on the starting line with the fastest solar car and becoming World Champion.
+On October 22th 2021, Solar Team Twente will start, for the eight time, in the Bridgestone World Solar Challenge with only one goal: standing on the starting line with the fastest solar car and becoming World Champion.

 The Danish solar pioneer and adventurist Hans Tholstrup is the founder of the Bridgestone World Solar Challenge.
 Together with Larry Perkins he crossed Australia in 1982 from west to east with a self-made solar car called ‘The Quiet Achiever’.
 This was the inspiration to encourage others to find the limits of solar powered transportation.
 And so since 1987 the Bridgestone World Solar Challenge takes place every other year.